Gaute Nepstad

-Gaute Nepstad (born 9 September 1994 in Bergen) is a Norwegian curler, originally from Ottestad in the Hamar area.
-He plays lead on the 2022 Norwegian champion Magnus Ramsfjell team from Trondheim.
+Gaute Nepstad (born 9 September 1994 in Bergen) is a retired Norwegian curler, originally from Ottestad in the Hamar area.
+He played lead on the 2024 European Bronze Medalist Magnus Ramsfjell team from Trondheim.
 He currently lives and studies in Trondheim.

 Curling career

+Juniors

 Nepstad began curling at the age of 11, when he and his friends wanted to try the sport.
 He played on a frozen association football pitch in Ottestad, near his childhood home.
 Eventually, he started travelling to a club in Lillehammer with better ice conditions.
 In 2009, he was the runner-up at the Norwegian U17 boys championship.

 Nepstad was a member the Norwegian junior men's team at the 2013, 2014 and 2015 World Junior Curling Championships.

 In 2013 and 2014, the team was skipped by Eirik Mjøen.
 In 2013, Nepstad was the alternate on the team, but played in five games.
 The team finished in 5th place.
 In 2014, Nepstad played lead on the team.
 After finishing the round robin in first place with a 7–2 record, the team lost the semifinal to Switzerland, but won the bronze medal game against Canada.
 In 2015, Nepstad skipped the team, but threw lead rocks.
 He led his team of Markus Skogvold, Martin Sesaker and Wilhelm Naess to a 4–5 record, finishing in sixth place.
 That year, Nepstad won the WJCC Sportsmanship Award.
 After juniors, Nepstad stopped curling for awhile.